knaw-huc/golden-agents-bredius/README.md

   1. Add a `schema:url` to every `schema:Manuscript` (=index on an excerpt) to the public page of the excerpt, such as <<https://rkd.nl/explore/excerpts/778414>>
   2. Remove the `schema:additionalType` statement on persons and model their described roles in the excerpts using the `schema:Role` approach, in order to preserve context when these resources are disambiguated.
   3. Add a thumbnail of the excerpt in a `schema:image` statement to every excerpt.

+The updated RDF in text/turtle (.ttl) can be found here: [ga_20210721brediusexportgoldenagents.ttl](data/ga_20210721brediusexportgoldenagents.ttl)

 ## Example